Get a developer license

 Microsoft can detect fraudulent use of a developer license on a registered machine.
 If Microsoft detects fraudulent use or another violation of the software license terms, we might revoke your developer license.
 The monitoring process helps ensure the overall health of the app marketplace.

-If you have a developer license, you can run Windows Store apps that haven’t been tested and certified by the Windows Store, but you won't benefit from the protection that certification provides.
+If you have a developer license, you can run Windows Store apps that haven’t been tested and certified by the Store, but you won't benefit from the protection that certification provides.
 A computer on which a developer license is installed might have a bigger risk of virus or malware infection than a computer that installs apps only through the Store.
-In other words, if you acquire and run Windows Store apps from sources other than the Windows Store, take the same precautions you normally do when you acquire desktop apps from the web.
+In other words, if you acquire and run Store apps from sources other than the Store, take the same precautions you normally do when you acquire desktop apps from the web.